edwardtanoto/xlstm-transformer/README.md

 <img width="442" height="302" alt="Screenshot 2025-09-15 at 11 38 27" src="https://github.com/user-attachments/assets/adc2682b-4f26-4a21-8619-840eb2f92946" />

+The empirical results demonstrate the superior performance of the proposed xLSTM-Transformer hybrid architecture on the stock price prediction task.
+The xLSTM-Transformer achieved the lowest Mean Absolute Error (MAE) of 3.304, indicating the highest average accuracy in predicting stock prices.
+This32 represents an improvement over the LSTM baseline (MAE of 3.806) and a significant improvement over the Transformer baseline (MAE of 25.346).
+Furthermore, the xLSTM-Transformer's substantial reductions in Mean Squared Error (MSE) to 57.864 and Root Mean Squared Error (RMSE) to 7.607, compared to LSTM (MSE of 77.088, RMSE of 8.780) and Transformer (MSE of 2621.566, RMSE of 51.201), highlight its enhanced ability to avoid large prediction errors, a critical advantage in financial forecasting.
+The RMSE suggests a typical prediction error of approximately $7.61 for the hybrid model, lower than the $8.78 of LSTM.
+The xLSTM-Transformer also exhibits the lowest scaled test loss (0.0005075), showing 13.19% improvement over LSTM and 86.97% over Transformers.
+While it has a higher runtime and a lower step than
+LSTM, it achieves this with a lower number of epochs, indicating a more efficient convergence.
+LSTM's reasonable performance confirms the value of recurrence in this time-series prediction task.
+In contrast, the Transformer's struggle highlights potential challenges for pure self-attention models in Transformer, indicating that pure self-attention architectures such as the Transformer may not be capable of handling noisy financial data with similar performance to specialized models or hybrid architectures that allow for temporal processing like the xLSTM.

+Overall, a strong hypothesis is made that the synergy of xLSTM and Transformer can be more effective in stock market prediction than traditional paradigms alone.

 ### Real-World Impact
 - **Improved Forecasting**: Outperforms traditional LSTM and vanilla Transformer models on financial time series.